 slips with some thirty other homesteaders joining in.
 The

-was too much for the ranchers to complete, and an outside company
+was a struggle for the ranchers to complete, and an outside company

 from Denver came to their rescue with a steam shovel.
 Water first